Yetangitu/books/README.md

         )
 ```

 The same goes for the 'PREFERENCES' sections in update_libgen and refresh_libgen.
-In most cases the only parameter which might need change is `dbhost` and possibly `dbuser`.
-Since all programs use a common `books.conf` config file it is usually sufficient to add there parameters there:
+In most cases the only parameters which might need change are `dbhost`, `dbuser`, `torrent_download_directory` and possibly `torrent_tools`.
+Since all programs use a common `books.conf` config file it is usually sufficient to add these parameters there:

 ```
 $ cat $HOME/.config/books.conf
 dbhost="base.example.org
 dbuser="exampleuser"
+torrent_download_directory="/net/p2p/incoming"
+torrent_tools="tm"
 ```

 Please note that there is no option to enter a database password as that would be rather insecure.
 Either use a read-only, password-free mysql user to access the database or enter your database details in $HOME/.my.cnf, like so: